LouisFontaine/manager.one/README.md

 DELETE  http://localhost/manager.one/apiPhp/tasks/1
 POST    http://localhost/manager.one/apiPhp/tasks
 ```
+Body of the post request of a user :
+{
+    "name":"Louis",
+    "email":"louis.fontaine@efrei.net"
+}

-Body of the post request :
+Body of the post request of a task :
 {
     "user_id":"1",
     "title":"Talk to mama",